When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-“Pumping in public” refers to any situation in which you’re pumping breast milk outside of your normal, guaranteed private space.
+Broadly speaking, this refers to any time you express breast milk outside your normal, private sanctuary.

-There are varying degrees of what constitutes “public.”
-Pumping in a semi-private situation means you are pumping in an enclosed space that others can still access.
+There are varying degrees of privacy here.
+You might be in a “semi-private” spot, which is an enclosed space that others might still access.

 Examples of semi-private spaces include: